Photography Marketing: 17 Key Strategies to Market Your Photography Business

 To offer mini photography sessions, choose a specific theme or occasion, like holiday portraits or springtime family photos, and promote them through your marketing channels.
 Ensure the sessions are easy to book and offer a fast turnaround on photos.
 Mini sessions not only fill your schedule during slower times but also provide an opportunity for clients to experience your work, potentially leading to more extensive projects.

-16. Share video content
+16. Share Video Content

 Sharing video content is an increasingly popular and effective marketing strategy for photographers, especially in an era where visual storytelling is paramount.
 Videos can showcase your work, process, and personality in a dynamic way that still images alone cannot.
 This approach is effective because it engages audiences more deeply, often leading to higher interaction and sharing rates.